dennisdevulder/sso_nerds/README.md

 `rails s`

-In order to configure the provider go to http://localhost:3000/oauth_clients/new and make sure all fields are filled in with the following values:
+In order to configure the provider go to http://localhost:3000/oauth_clients/new and register for a new account.

+After signing up you will be prompted to fill in a new provider, do so with the following values:

 Name: choose a name, doesn't matter